carlos-granados/behat-docs/user_guide/context/hooks.rst

    hook receives an optional argument  with an instance of the ``Behat\Behat\Hook\Scope\AfterStepScope`` class.

-You can use any of these hooks by annotating any of your methods in your context
+You can use any of these hooks by adding attributes to any of your methods in your context
 class:

 .. code-block:: php

-    /**
-     * @BeforeSuite
-     */
+    #[BeforeSuite]
     public static function prepare($scope)
     {
         // prepare system for test suite
         // before it runs
     }

-We use annotations as we did before with :doc:`definitions </user_guide/context/definitions>`.
+We use attributes as we did before with :doc:`definitions </user_guide/context/definitions>`.
-Simply use the annotation of the name of the hook you want to use (e.g.
+Simply use the attribute of the name of the hook you want to use (e.g.
-``@BeforeSuite``).
+``BeforeSuite``).

 Suite Hooks
 -----------